North Greenwich tube station: History

 An Underground station was first proposed for the Greenwich Peninsula in a government report on the redevelopment of London's Docklands published in 1973.
 The proposal, part of the then unbuilt Fleet line, proposed a line running from Charing Cross via Fenchurch Street to Beckton, with stations on each side at Millwall and Custom House.
 The proposal was developed during the 1970s as the Fleet line developed into the Jubilee line.
 The route was approved in 1980, but financial constraints meant that the route was not proceeded with.
-By the start of the 1990s new plans had been developed to extend the Jubilee line on a route south of the River Thames towards Stratford with North Greenwich station built in accordance with this plan.